-Post-traumatic headaches are sadly common after auto accidents; learn what they are and what you can do if they persist
+Post-traumatic headaches after car accidents are common; learn what they are and what you can do if they persist

-Headaches are one of the most disabling injuries people have after car accidents.
-As an attorney and the Chair-Elect of the American Association for Justice Traumatic Brain Injury Litigation Group, I focus my law practice on helping many people with brain injuries, headaches, and fatigue, get better.
+Headaches after car accidents are one of the most disabling injuries people have after being in a car crash.
+As an attorney after and the Chair-Elect of the American Association for Justice Traumatic Brain Injury Litigation Group, I focus my law practice on helping many people with brain injuries, headaches, and fatigue, get better.
 Unfortunately, they often don’t.
-Headaches commonly persist for many of the car accident survivors I represent, and they can be very difficult to treat.
+Headaches after car accidents commonly persist for many of the auto accident survivors I represent, and they can be very difficult to treat.
 People often wonder why they aren’t getting any better, even after physical injuries have long-resolved.

 And the severity of headaches is not always determined by the severity of the crash.
 Severe headaches can result from relatively low-impact or low-speed accidents.
 Often, the head position can play an important role, as can age, gender and any past history of concussion or brain injury.

 A person who suffers from post-traumatic headaches may experience these headaches only occasionally, or they can be constant.
 If headaches occur 15 or more days a month for at least three months, they’re considered “chronic.”
 If they occur fewer than 15 times in a month, they’re considered “episodic.”

 During a car accident, an injury victim may suffer a blow to the head, or a violent shaking of the brain even without a blow to the head.

 Post-traumatic headaches after car accidents can also be commonly found after rear-end collisions, where the accident victim’s head and neck is violently whipped back and forth (also called whiplash).